Monteagle Primary School

 – The ECHP will outline the number of hours of individual / small group support your child will receive from the school, delegated by the Local Authority and how the support should be used and what strategies must be put in place.
 It will also have long and short term goals for your child.

-How will the school support my child with identified SEN when starting school?
+How will we support your child with Identified special needs when starting school?

 How can I let the school know I am concerned about my child’s progress in school?

 · If you have concerns about your child’s progress you should speak to your child’s teacher in the first instance.